top of page

 Judges

-We are honoured to have three eminent creatives judge this competition
+We are honoured to have four eminent creatives judge this competition

 Kolbassia Haoussou MBE